Manyvarsath/alx-airbnb-database/database-adv-script/index_performance.md

 * **`Property` Table**:
     * `property_id`: The primary key used in `JOIN` clauses to link properties to bookings and reviews.

+Check the "database_index.sql" file, to go over the queries used for this simple analysis.

 ### Query Performance Analysis: Before Indexing